Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Special provisions for selling price for export)

-Article 3.For the purpose of applying paragraph (1) of Article 8 of the Act, if no selling price for export of the imported goods is available or if it is found inappropriate to use selling price due to association between the exporter and importer of the imported goods (including a person who purchases the imported goods in Japan), the selling price for export of the imported goods is the price calculated on the basis of the domestic selling price at which the imported goods are first sold in the domestic market to a buyer not associated with the exporter or importer of the imported goods (or, if the domestic selling price is the price of goods produced, using the imported goods as raw materials and then sold, the value added through the production is to be deducted from the domestic selling price).
+Article 3.For the purpose of applying paragraph (1) of Article 8 of the Act, if no selling price for export of the imported goods is available or if it is found inappropriate to use such selling price due to association between the exporter and importer of the imported goods (including a person who purchases the imported goods in Japan), the selling price for export of the imported goods is the price calculated on the basis of the domestic selling price at which the imported goods are first sold in the domestic market to a buyer not associated with the exporter or importer of the imported goods (or, if the domestic selling price is the price of goods produced, using the imported goods as raw materials and then sold, the value added through the production is to be deducted from the domestic selling price).

 (Japanese industry)